The Man from MI.5: Plot

-On the French Riviera, MI5 agent Bondson and his associate Tidman prepare to rendezvous with Captain Blacker aboard his yacht to take possession of some mysterious papers.
-They are unaware these have been stolen by a diver, Carl, who has shot Blacker dead and planted a bomb on the yacht's hull.
-As Carl swims away, the bomb explodes and sinks the yacht.
-Diving down to the wreck, Bondson finds only Blacker's body.
+On the French Riviera, British Secret Service agent Bondson and his associate Tidman prepare to rendezvous with Captain Blacker aboard his yacht to take possession of secret papers.
+They are unaware these have been stolen by a frogman, Carl, who has shot Blacker dead and planted a limpet mine on the yacht's hull.
+As Carl makes his escape, the bomb explodes and sinks the yacht.
+Diving down to the wreck, Bondson finds Blacker's body and determines that the papers have been stolen.

-When Bondson radios International Rescue for help recovering the papers, Jeff Tracy (voiced by Peter Dyneley) assigns Lady Penelope (Sylvia Anderson) to the case.
-After flying to the south of France with Parker (voiced by David Graham), Penelope anonymously contacts Bondson to arrange a meeting.
-Following him to a forest clearing, and pressing a gun to his back so that he cannot see her face, she probes him for information.
-Bondson, who considers International Rescue ideally placed to help due to its advanced technology, explains that the papers are plans for a nuclear device that could threaten the safety of the world.
+Bondson contacts International Rescue, so Jeff Tracy assigns Lady Penelope to the case.
+After flying to the south of France with Parker, Penelope anonymously contacts Bondson to arrange a meeting.
+Following him to the forest of Digne and pressing a gun behind him so that he cannot see her face, she probes him for information.
+Bondson, who considers International Rescue ideally placed to help due to its advanced technology, explains that the plans of a nuclear device have been stolen.

-From aboard her yacht FAB 2, Penelope decides to use herself as bait to draw out the enemy.
-Posing as a model called Gayle Williams, she has a newspaper print an article about her determination to expose the criminal organisation behind Blacker's murder.
-She then gives Parker the night off.
-After the butler goes ashore to hit the Monte Carlo casinos, Carl, who has read about "Williams" in the news and intends to kill her, takes a boat out to FAB 2 and abducts Penelope to an empty boathouse.
-He tells her that he is going to trap her on the boat with another bomb, to be detonated remotely from his gang's hideout: a submarine, parked on the seabed to avoid detection by the water police.
-He will detonate just as a patrol is due to pass the boathouse, distracting the authorities while the gang start the submarine and get away with the papers.
+From aboard her yacht FAB 2, Penelope decides to set herself up as a target for the killers, posing as model Gayle Williams; she has a newspaper print an article about her determination to expose those behind Blacker's murder.
+She then gives Parker the night off, and he goes ashore to hit a Monte Carlo casino.
+Carl, who has read about "Williams" in the news and intends to kill her, takes a boat out to FAB 2 and abducts Penelope to an empty boathouse.
+He tells her that a bomb will be detonated remotely from the gang's hideout just as a patrol is due to pass the boathouse, distracting the authorities while the gang start the submarine and get away with the papers.